Republican Stacy Garrity seeks to challenge Pennsylvania Gov. Josh Shapiro’s reelection bid

 Garrity has hinted at a run for months and stepped up her criticism of Shapiro.
 In campaign fundraising appeals, she accused Shapiro of being soft on law and order and hostile to her “pro-worker, pro-energy, pro-America agenda.”

+In a video released Monday, she called herself a "strong ally" of President Donald Trump, highlighted her military service and vowed to “fix the problems Josh Shapiro has created.”
+That, she said, includes Pennsylvania's relatively high tax burden and rising grocery prices.

-Shapiro has returned fire, blasting her for supporting President Donald Trump’s big tax break and spending cut package.
-Shapiro said it would hurt rural hospitals and people who rely on Medicaid, drive up the cost of energy and blow up the federal deficit.
+Shapiro has returned fire, blasting her for supporting Trump’s big tax break and spending cut package.
+He has suggested that she supported it because she is “desperate” to get Trump’s approval and said it would hurt rural hospitals and people who rely on Medicaid, drive up the cost of energy and blow up the federal deficit.

+In her video, Garrity defended the bill as “requiring able-bodied recipients to work for their benefits and ending benefits for those here illegally.”
+Trump has not made an endorsement in the race.

+Asked about Garrity on Friday, Shapiro said he's going to keep creating jobs, funding schools, keeping police officers on the beat and bringing Republicans and Democrats together, while Republicans "can focus on their political games all they want.”

 Garrity’s task of challenging Shapiro is, by any measure, a tall one.
 Garrity is relatively untested and spent less than $3 million in her two campaigns for treasurer in 2020 and 2024.